Course Descriptons By Program

-This course is an introduction to the basic language, elements, media, tools, techniques and principles of the organization of sculpture.
-The basic techniques of manipulation, subtraction, substitution and addition involving different media and tools is covered.
-(3 crs.)
-Fall and spring.
+Introduction to the basic language, elements, media, tools, techniques, and principles of the organization of sculpture.
+The basic techniques and principles of manipulation, subtraction, substitution, and addition will be covered, involving different media and tools.

 ART388 - Critical Writing in Art